georgebyte/georgebyte.com/_drafts/state-management-in-angular-with-observable-store-services.md

 </ul>
 {% endhighlight %}

-These subscriptions to state updates via `async` pipes are automatically cleaned up by the framework upon destroying the component.
+These subscriptions to state updates via `async` pipes are **automatically cleaned up** by the framework upon destroying the component.

 ## Unit testing the store

 Testing state modifying store methods is pretty straightforward.
 It consists of three steps:
 1. Creating an instance of the tested store and setting up mocked initial state.
-2. Calling a store method the test is testing.
+2. Calling a store's method the test is testing.
 3. Asserting the method updated the state correctly.

 In practice unit tests to test the store from the *Coffee election* example look like this: